jum002/Keyboard-Piano-Project/README.md

 - it cannot shift the window left or right in any way, so some lowest and highest octaves simply have no keyboard mappings
 - it uses shift+key to indicate black notes.
 This is very limiting because most piano play in keys other than the key of C, which requires a frequent combination of black and white keys in chords and scales.

 My window will inherit all the attributes of previous windows, besides it's the largest window possible.
-In addition, my design provides:
-- left and right shifting with a default of 6 keys (half an octave) at a time
+In addition, my design provides left and right shifting with a default of 6 keys (half an octave) at a time.

-- 2 fixed positions: in the center or split on left and right side
+Implementation of this mode is also straight-forward, but it does require some more new code unlike connect windows mode which is largely code reuse.
+- The boolean variable to represent mode is now an integer variable, with 0 representing the normal mode, 1 represents connect windows mode, and 2 represents single window mode.
+- I reused some attributes used for the left scale as the pointer to my single window, I also largely copied code for previous scale change and note detection

+Result:
+The result needs more testing to tell if how good this mode is.
+The problem is that although my design allows playing chords with black and white notes at the same time, it leaves the structure of the keys in a awkward way because each row has about 12 notes, which is a full octave, so if I can't stick to the normal typing gesture easily and may need to position my hand in very strange way to play.
+I do expect this mode to be helpful at times, and I'm still testing if such a combination of different modes is the right way to solve the challenge of mapping notes to a small keyboard.

 ### Date: 2/10/2022